 In conclusion, our contributions are as follows:

-\begin{itemize} \item We propose CLaP, a multimodal, layerwise framework that splits features into \emph{causal} and \emph{trivial} branches at every layer and fuses same layer causal evidence across molecular views, reducing reliance on datasets or batches specific shortcuts, enhancing causality.
+\begin{itemize} \item We propose CLaP, a multimodal, layerwise framework that separates \emph{causal} and \emph{context} representations and fuses causal evidence across molecular views, achieving empirically consistent performance improvements over strong baselines while improving prediction accuracy and robustness.

-\item CLaP produces causal saliency maps that highlight label-critical substructures.
-In case studies, these maps match chemical intuition and provide guidance for molecular design.